moznion/Log-Minimal-Object/README.md

 Log::Minimal::Object is the simple wrapper to provide the OOP interface of [Log::Minimal](https://metacpan.org/pod/Log::Minimal).

-This module can have and apply independent settings for each instance, it's intuitive!
+This module can have and apply independent customize settings for each instance, it's intuitive!

 # CLASS METHODS